kitsudaiki/libKitsunemimiPersistence/README.md

 #include <libKitsunemimiPersistence/database/sqlite.h>
 #include <libKitsunemimiCommon/common_items/table_item.h>

-std::pair<bool, std::string> result;

 // create and init database
 Sqlite testDB;
+bool result = false;
+std::string errorMessage = "";

-result = testDB.initDB("/tmp/testdb.db");
+result = testDB.initDB("/tmp/testdb.db", errorMessage);
-// first of the result is, if it was successful or not
-// second of the result is the error-message, if failed
+// if result is false, errorMessage contains the error-output

 std::string sql = <Any SQL-query>

 // run sql-qurey
 Kitsunemimi::Common::TableItem resultItem;
-result = testDB.execSqlCommand(&resultItem, sql);
+result = testDB.execSqlCommand(&resultItem, sql, errorMessage);
-// first of the result is, if it was successful or not
-// second of the result is the error-message, if failed
+// if result is false, errorMessage contains the error-output

 // If successful, the resultItem contains the result of the sql-query.
 // It can easily converted into a string with `toString()`